Temporal blocking of finite-difference stencil operators with sparse "off-the-grid" sources: Methodology and implementation

 \subsubsection{Fuse iteration spaces}

-by using the aligned structure {\tt src\_dcmp}, we can now fuse the source injection loop inside the kernel update iteration space.
-There is no {\tt sources} loop as sparse data can be expressed in terms of 3D coordinates.
-We fuse the source injection loop at the same level as the stencil update {\tt z} loop.
-The source mask {\tt SM} is used to add (if 1) or not (if 0) the impact and {\tt SID} is used to indirect to the impact values using the traversed grid coordinates.
-The resulting loop structure is illustrated in the following pseudocode \ref{lst:new_struct} and also offers SIMD vectorization opportunities over the {\tt z2} loop.
+using the aligned structure {\tt src\_dcmp}, we can now fuse the source injection loop inside the kernel update iteration space.
+There is no {\tt sources} loop as sparse data can be expressed in 3D coordinates.
+We fuse the source injection loop at the same loop level as the stencil update {\tt z} loop.
+The source mask {\tt SM} acts as a binary mask and is used to add (if 1) or not (if 0) the source impact while {\tt SID} is used to access the impact values indirectly as we iterate over the grid dimensions.
+The resulting loop structure is illustrated in the following pseudocode in Listing \ref{lst:new_struct} and also offers SIMD vectorization opportunities over the {\tt z2} loop.